artefactual-labs/weblate-migration-scripts/README.md

 The script will then offer to Git commit the XLIFF files in the `apps/qubit/i18n` subdirectory of the AtoM repo and Git push the changes.

+The `--no-pull` option can be used to stop the script from prompting to do a git pull.